bruno-strandberg/MONA/README.md

 * For both CScalculator and AtmFlux I foresee an option to add a scaler graph.
 The scaler graph can be initiated from a function or from a graph.
 It should provide a simple way to to scale/skew the crossection/flux.

+* Maybe allow compilation without aanet/jpp

 To-do, ideas
 ------------

-* Alternatively, you could try to estimate the effective mass from the effective area, in which case you won't need to parse the gSeaGen files.
-At this stage you should also be ready to compare the oscillated event rates calculated with effective mass vs effective area.
-You will still need to get the header info from the .evt file, though...
+* You could try to estimate the effective mass from the effective area, in which case you won't need to parse the gSeaGen files.

-* There may be a reason to have the AtmFlux data on a logarithmic energy scale.
-If the flux fall-off mimics exponential decay, then on a log scale this looks linear.
-Hence, the interpolation function is more accurate at higher energies, where there are fewer points.
-Should be trivial to implement.
-It may be a good idea to have the function still take the energy on a linear scale and take the log in the function to avoid mix-up between log2, log10

 * Once the event weight calculation is in place, it might be the time to give another thought to the data format.
 It may be smart to have a way to attach the weight to the summary files?
 Needs thought, data sorting-->effective mass-->event weight-->data sorting may not be ideal.